 Torch Song is presented by special arrangement with Samuel French, Inc., a Concord Theatricals Company.

 Noises Off has been called "the funniest farce ever written" and takes a fond look at the follies of theatre folk, whose susceptibility to out-of-control egos, memory loss, and passionate affairs turn every performance into a high-risk adventure.
-This play-within-a-play captures a manic menagerie of itinerant actors rehearsing a flop called "Nothing's On."
+This play-within-a-play captures a manic menagerie of itinerant actors rehearsing a flop called Nothing On.
 Doors slamming, falling trousers, on and offstage intrigue, and an errant plate of sardines all figure in the plot of this hilarious and classically comic play.

 Noises Off is presented by special arrangement with Samuel French, Inc., a Concord Theatricals Company.

 In the small town of Cloisterham, England, the young and charming Edwin Drood has been mysteriously murdered.
-Based on Charles Dickens' final unfinished novel, Holmes' award-winning musical is an interactive whodunit mystery which invites the audience to enter the action.
+Based on Charles Dickens' final unfinished novel, Holmes' Tony Award-winning musical is an interactive whodunit mystery which invites the audience to enter the action.
 Staged as a show-within-a-show at the Music Hall Royale, this charming and inventive show is sure to intrigue any musical or mystery lover.